-The Great Plain’s Zoo’s new “Fortress of the Bears” exhibit, featuring four Brown Bear cubs, will open on June 23.
+The Great Plain’s Zoo’s “Fortress of the Bears” exhibit, featuring four Brown Bear cubs, opened in June 2018.
 The project renovated and expanded one of the Zoo’s oldest and most popular exhibits to provide enhanced viewing and educational opportunities for the Zoo’s more 300,000 annual visitors.
-Visitors will love seeing the playful Brown Bear cubs play and interact with each other in their new pond, lush meadow and bear canyon.
-A new training demonstration window will also give visitors the chance to view behavioral training by zookeepers.
+Visitors love seeing the lively Brown Bear cubs play and interact with each other in their new pond, lush meadow and bear canyon.
+A training demonstration window also gives visitors the chance to view behavioral training by zookeepers.
 Guests can watch up close as zookeepers get the Bears to present a paw or open their mouth as part of a health routine exam.

-Not only will the new exhibit add enriching habitats for the Zoo’s Bears, Fortress of the Bears will create interactive opportunities for the whole family, including a playground and a field research station for children.
-Once the exhibit is open, visitors will be able to enjoy regularly scheduled activities like Zookeeper Chats and training demonstrations.
+Not only does the exhibit add enriching habitats for the Zoo’s Bears, Fortress of the Bears creates interactive opportunities for the whole family, including a playground and a field research station for children.
+Visitors also are able to enjoy regularly scheduled activities like Zookeeper Chats and training demonstrations.